DarknessTech/pbixrefresher2020/README.md

 pip install pywinauto
 pip install pyautogui
 ```
-Replace the pbixrefresher.py file in the python installation folder,
+Replace the pbixrefresher.py file in the python installation folder (C:\Users\USERNAME\AppData\Local\Programs\Python\Python38\Lib\site-packages\pbixrefresher) with the pbixrefresher.py file included in this release.
-(C:\Users\USERNAME\AppData\Local\Programs\Python\Python38\Lib\site-packages\pbixrefresher)
-with the pbixrefresher.py included in this release.

 Usage
 -----
-Before runing the Script, run Inspect.exe (included in Windows SDK instalation folder).
-It makes possible for the script to see the PowerBI menus.
+Before runing the Script, run Inspect.exe (included in Windows SDK instalation folder), it makes possible for the script to see the PowerBI menus.

 ```
 pbixrefresher <WORKBOOK> [-workspace <WORKSPACE>] [--refresh-timeout <REFRESH_TIMEOUT>] [--no-publish]